Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Introduction

-One of the implications of a two-Higgs doublet model with an additional singlet scalar $S$ (2HDM+$S$), is the production of multiple-leptons through the decay chain $H\rightarrow Sh,SS$~\cite{vonBuddenbrock:2016rmr}, where $H$ is the heavy CP-even scalar and $h$ is considered as the SM Higgs boson with mass $m_h = 125$ GeV.
-Excesses in multi-lepton final states were reported in Ref.~\cite{vonBuddenbrock:2017gvy}.
-In order to further explore results with more data and new final states, while avoiding biases and look-else-where effects, the parameters of the model were fixed in 2017 according to Refs.~\cite{vonBuddenbrock:2016rmr,vonBuddenbrock:2017gvy}.
+In this paper we will be exploring the possibility of a two-Higgs doublet model with an additional singlet scalar $S$ (2HDM+$S$) providing a Dark Matter (DM) candidate.
+One of the previously studied implications of a 2HDM+$S$ model is the production of multiple-leptons through the decay chain $H\rightarrow Sh,SS$ \cite{vonBuddenbrock:2016rmr}, where $H$ is the heavy CP-even scalar and $h$ is considered as the SM Higgs boson with mass $m_h = 125$ GeV.
+Excesses in multi-lepton final states were reported in \cite{vonBuddenbrock:2017gvy}.
+In order to further explore results with more data and new final states, while avoiding biases and look-else-where effects, the parameters of the model were fixed in 2017 according to \cite{vonBuddenbrock:2016rmr,vonBuddenbrock:2017gvy}.
 This includes setting the scalar masses as $m_H=270$ GeV, $m_S=150$ GeV, treating $S$ as a SM Higgs-like scalar and assuming the dominance of the decays $H\rightarrow Sh,SS$.
-Statistically compelling excesses in opposite sign di-leptons, same-sign di-leptons, and three leptons, with and without the presence of $b$-tagged hadronic jets were reported in Refs.~\cite{vonBuddenbrock:2019ajh,vonBuddenbrock:2020ter,Hernandez:2019geu}.
+Statistically compelling excesses in opposite sign di-leptons, same-sign di-leptons, and three leptons, with and without the presence of $b$-tagged hadronic jets were reported in \cite{vonBuddenbrock:2019ajh,vonBuddenbrock:2020ter,Hernandez:2019geu}.
 Subsequently, with independent data sets and the phase-space fixed by the above mentioned model, an 8 $\sigma$ combined excess was reported in \cite{Buddenbrock:2019tua}, indicating a statistical preference for 2HDM+$S$ over the SM alone.
-These excesses have continued to grow~\cite{Hernandez:2019geu,vonBuddenbrock:2020ter,Crivellin:2021ubm,Fischer:2021sqw}.
-With the procedure followed, the look-else-where or trials factors are nullified.
-In addition, a candidate of $S$ with a mass of 151.5 GeV and a significance of 4.8 $\sigma$ has just been reported in \cite{Crivellin:2021ubm}.
-The possible connection with the anomalous magnetic moment of the muon $g-2$ was reported in Ref.~\cite{Sabatta:2019nfg}.
-For a review of various anomalies see~\cite{Fischer:2021sqw}.
+These excesses have continued to grow \cite{Hernandez:2019geu,vonBuddenbrock:2020ter,Crivellin:2021ubm,Fischer:2021sqw}.\footnote{For a recent review of the multi-lepton anomalies see plenary talk at ZPW2023, January 12-14, Zurich, https://www.physik.uzh.ch/events/ZPW2023/.} With the procedure followed, the look-else-where or trials factors are nullified.
+In addition, a candidate of $S$ with a mass of 151.5 GeV and a global significance of 3.9$\sigma$ has just been reported in \cite{Crivellin:2021ubm}.
+The possible connection with the anomalous magnetic moment of the muon $g-2$ was reported in \cite{Sabatta:2019nfg}.
+For a review of various anomalies see \cite{Fischer:2021sqw}.
+Other authors have suggested alternative explanation of the multi-lepton anomalies, e.g., \cite{Jueid:2021avn,Kanemura:2021dez,Fischer:2021nha,Antusch:2021oit,Aboubrahim:2021phn}.